UMass Dining To Host 11th Annual 5K Dash and Dine to Benefit Amherst Survival Center

-The 5K features a USA Track and Field (USATF) certified course to runners, walkers and wheelchair participants.
-When race participants are finished, all are welcomed to have lunch at the award-winning dining commons on campus.
+The 5K features a USA Track and Field-certified course to runners, walkers, and wheelchair participants.
+When race participants are finished, all are welcome to have lunch at the award-winning Dining Commons on campus.

-The race fee is $10 for all UMass and Five-College students, $15 for UMass Amherst faculty and staff, and $20 for the general public.
-Children 8 years and under may participate for free.
-This race fee includes registration, and the complimentary meal at the Hampshire or Berkshire Dining Commons.
-Online registration ends at midnight on April 6.
-Walk-up registration is available on Race Day.
+The race fee is $10 for all UMass and Five College students, $15 for UMass Amherst faculty and staff, and $20 for the general public.
+Children age 8 and under may participate for free.
+This race fee includes registration and the complimentary meal at the Hampshire or Berkshire Dining Commons.
+Online registration ends at 11:59 p.m. today, April 6, but walk-up registration is available on race day.
+To register for the event or make a donation, visit runumass.com.